SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 Next, we need to add a command to get the UCE identifier from the `uce-list`.

 The utility `sed` has a command to print a specific line from a file.
 For example to print the 10th line of `uce-list` you would use: `sed -n "10p" uce-list`.
-We’ll use the `${SGE_TASK_ID}` to put the current task number into the sed command.
+We'll use the `${SGE_TASK_ID}` to put the current task number into the sed command.
 The returned text will be assigned to a new variable, `$UCE`

 Add: